-CO3: Constraints and their classifications, GibbsAppell's principle of least constraints, work energy relation
+CO3: Constraints and their classifications, GibbsAppell's principle of least constraints, work energy relation for constraint forces of shielding friction.

 (3) Project works (PW).

 BMH6PW01 (Project Work):

 CO1: Students can choose any core from any semester.
 Teacher gives students an innovative area of that topic and students write an symposia on that topic.